 Another challenge that often arises is that it can become difficult to keep track of and coordinate a large number of idea proposals.
 You need a proper process in place to identify and move forward with the most promising ones, for instance, by defining phases the ideas have to go through.

-Having a single source of truth where you can collect ideas, make them visible internally and evaluate them collaboratively is the first step.
+Having a single source of truth where you can collect ideas and make them accessible to internal and external stakeholders for collaborative evaluation and enrichment is the foundation of an effective open innovation campaign.

 Tools that will help you succeed:

-Moreover, you have to define clear evaluation criteria to ensure that the most relevant ideas are chosen for further development or partnerships.
+Moreover, you have to define clear evaluation criteria to ensure that the most relevant ideas are chosen for further development or collaboration with open innovation partners.

 A famous example where the criteria were not set correctly in the evaluation process is Netflix.
 They launched an open innovation challenge in 2006 to find a filtering algorithm that improves suggestions of movies and series for users by 10% compared to their existing one.
 In less than three years, a winner was selected whose algorithm improved the suggestions by over 10%.
 However, they realized afterwards that the winning algorithm was too costly to engineer.
 Netflix then used an algorithm from the runner-up group, whose improvement rate was “only” 8.43%.
 If the required resources had been considered in advance, time and money would have been saved.